Patient testimonials from the OCD and related disorders unit

 The unit is a therapeutic community.
 We encourage each person to share, learn, support, and strengthen each other in making the difficult changes necessary to move forward.

-The specialist multidisciplinary team leading the service is under the direction of Professor David Veale (Consultant Psychiatrist, Lead consultant psychiatrist for OCD and related disorders at Nightingale Hospital) and Miha Avram (Lead therapist for OCD and related disorders at Nightingale Hospital).
+The specialist multidisciplinary team leading the service is under the direction of Professor David Veale (Consultant Psychiatrist, Lead consultant psychiatrist for OCD and related disorders at Nightingale Hospital).
 The team also consists of one other cognitive behavioural therapist, nursing staff, a ward manager, two ward doctors, an occupational therapist and usually psychology or nursing students.